BadrChoubai/high-performance-sqlite/2-sqlite-internals/README.md

 ## Dot Commands

-Inside of the SQLite command-line there are commands you can use:
+Inside the SQLite command-line there are commands you can use:

 - `.help` is a dot command which will bring up all of the available commands
 - `.mode` select between output modes for queries (json, csv, md, insert)